DanMillerDev/Turntable/README.md

 ### Recorder setup
+Open the Recorder Window (Window -> General -> Recorder -> Recorder Window) and click **Add Recorder** select either movie or image sequence.
+**Source**: Leave at the default seting of Game View
+**Output Resolution**: Change this value to the desired output quality
+**Include Audio**: Uncheck unless you have added audio to Unity and the scene

+Hit the **START RECORDING** button.
+The project will enter play mode and leave playmode after a full rotation of the object.

 ## Project Setup
 The project can be imported into an existing unity project or assets can be added to the Turntable project.